MarcinMM/Dungeon-Dweller/README.markdown

 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.

+# UPDATES 7/18

+* Scrolling movement is in.
+* Resize to 32x32 tiles is in.

+# UPDATES 7/24

+* Status screen fixes post-scrolling movement.
+* NPC pathfinding for goals.